 As a Nigerian immigrant in the U.S., and looking at the dynamics of Birdie, there seem to be parallels between what the film represents and your own background.
 To what extent were you intentional about capturing or projecting your personal experiences in this film?

-If you look at any film, there is always some thread of the filmmaker in it.
-I believe my personal experience is a thread in this film, but it is not about me or my family.
+I think that if you look at any film, there is always some thread of the filmmaker in it.
+My personal experience is a thread in this film, but it is not about me or my family.
 It is about a chapter of Nigerian immigration history that is incredibly underexplored and about how war and displacement press into the private lives of people, particularly young women, which is what interests me most.

-The thread that feels familiar to me is the experience of migrating as a teenager.
+The thread that feels familiar to me is not just immigration, but entering the experience of migration as a teenager.
 I drew from my relationship with my sister and our experiences of coming to a new country.
-Our adolescence unfolded in the shadow of adult catastrophes that no one ever fully explained to us.
+Our adolescence was unfolding in the shadow of these adult catastrophes that no one ever fully explained to us.
 That emotional reality is what I used to craft the characters.

 What I find beautiful about your approach is that you do not focus directly on the theatre of the war, but on the aftereffects of the catastrophe, and how a family in the diaspora processes those experiences.
 I find that very compelling because I have not really seen stories of this nature in terms of scope.